Skip to content

 Outcome and reliability types

-ReliabilityEvent (worker.py:134) — process-local signals (not EventLog events), sent to reliability_sink.
-Kinds (worker.py:122): stale_requeued, suspended_without_wake, step_failed_retryable, heartbeat_invalid_lease, shutdown_abandoned, timers_fired, attempt_abandoned, attempt_parked (the last two are the crash-recovery moments: an interrupted attempt sealed and re-driven automatically, or sealed and parked for a human).
+ReliabilityEvent — process-local signals (not EventLog events), sent to reliability_sink.
+Kinds: stale_requeued, suspended_without_wake, step_failed_retryable, heartbeat_invalid_lease, shutdown_abandoned, timers_fired, attempt_abandoned, attempt_parked (the last two are the crash-recovery moments: an interrupted attempt sealed and re-driven automatically, or sealed and parked for a human).
+Every kind names what the loop can actually prove from the Dispatcher seam, never a root cause it cannot observe.

 Shutdown semantics

 stop() stops leasing and waits up to shutdown_grace_s for the in-flight step (its lease kept alive by the heartbeat).
-On timeout the loop abandons the step: stops its heartbeat, emits shutdown_abandoned, sets abandoned, and returns.
+On timeout the loop abandons the step: stops its heartbeat, emits shutdown_abandoned, sets abandoned, and returns without releasing or failing the lease.
 Python cannot interrupt the step thread — abandon is only safe because the process exits; the lease then expires and requeue_stale reclaims the task on the next start.

-The heartbeat cannot extend a lease forever: the dispatcher caps extensions, so heartbeat_interval × heartbeat_max bounds one step's hold; past the cap the lease is force-released and the step's next write fails with InvalidLease.
-Boundary conditions — single worker, crash-recovery scope — are catalogued in known limitations.
+The heartbeat cannot extend a lease forever: the dispatcher caps extensions at heartbeat_max, so heartbeat_interval × heartbeat_max bounds one step's hold; past the cap the lease is force-released and the step's next write fails with InvalidLease.
+Boundary conditions — the SQLite single-host limit, crash-recovery scope — are catalogued in known limitations.